The EESC issues between 160 and 190 opinions and information reports a year.

 The EESC has six sections, specialising in concrete topics of relevance to the citizens of the European Union, ranging from social to economic affairs, energy, environment, external relations or the internal market.

-considers that the ongoing and future EU Youth Agenda should address the main challenges young Europeans are facing and determine how the EU can help young people overcome them; underlines the importance of having accurate, up-to-date data in order to monitor and evaluate the impact of policies on youth and to define good practices which address young people;
+• considers that the EU Youth Agenda should tackle the challenges faced by young Europeans.
+It should also determine how the EU can help young people overcome them.
+The EESC stresses the need for accurate data to measure the impact of policies on youth and establish good practices that address young people;